ncayllahua/GigisPizzaHOL/devcs2fn.md

-# FaaS and Developer Cloud Service
+# FaaS and Developer Cloud Service [WORK IN PROGRESS - Cooming SOON]
 This is an optional part for Gigi's pizza serverless LAB, using Developer Cloud Service as DevOps and CI/CD tooling.

 In this optional part you will create: